Set oRecordset = oDb.RsOpen(sId, sSource, sParams)

 "execute:xxx;" (optional) - Instructs the corresponding ADO Provider how to execute the SQL query.
 The default mode is the synchronous query, i.e. the method waits for the operation result.

 async - Asynchronous query, i.e. the method does not wait for the operation result.
 Corresponds to the ADO adAsyncExecute value.

 asyncfetch - Indicates that the rows defined by the ADO Recordset.CacheSize property are to be read synchronously and any remaining records should be fetched asynchronously.
 Corresponds to the ADO adAsyncFetch value.

-norecords - Defines that the called query/command does not return any data.
-If so, the data will be discarded and not returned (no AdoRecordset Nothing value).
+norecords - Defines that the called query/statement does not return any data.
+If so, then the data will be discarded and not returned (no AdoRecordset Nothing value).
 Corresponds to the ADO adExecuteNoRecords value.

-record - specifies that the called query/command returns a single row, that has the form of AdoRecord object.
+record - specifies that the called query/statement returns a single row, that has the form of AdoRecord object.
 Corresponds to the ADO adExecuteRecord value.

 Depending on the specific ADO Provider it is possible, that a single row SQL query result will not be returned as AdoRecordset object containing a single record, but as a AdoRecord object, representing the single row.
 Není to ale typické pro nejběžněji užívané ADO Provider.
 The AdoRecord object is usually returned by explicit operations, when the specific AdoRecord is returned from the existing AdoRecordset object.
 The AdoRecord object consists of multiple AdoField objects, similar as the AdoRecordset object.
 The difference is that the methods for moving the position of current record are not supported (e.g. MoveFirst).
 In order to keep the documntation simple, it will be referred only to the commonly returned object AdoRecordset, although in some special cases the system may also return the AdoRecord object.